Photo by Matt Heaton.

 It can seem like there are too many things to do, or that making your daily routine more LNT would cause huge changes in your life.
 Remember that every action counts!
 You can prioritize which actions have the most positive impact (here’s a useful article to help you figure out what those are).
 Try picking one day of the week to be your LNT Day to start, and you'll be surprised with how much you can accomplish.

-Want some ideas for teaching LNT in the frontcountry to your friends?
-Take a look at this blog post: How to Connect Leave No Trace to Your Daily Life.
+For more ideas for teaching LNT in the frontcountry, read How to Connect Leave No Trace to Your Daily Life.